linchen2chris/gemini-cli.el/README.md

 ### Font Setup

-<<<<<<< Updated upstream
-Claude Code uses a lot of special unicode characters, and most common programming fonts don't include them all.
-To ensure that Claude renders special characters correctly in Emacs, you need to either use a font with really good unicode support, or set up fallback fonts for Emacs to use when your preferred font does not have a character.
+Gemini CLI uses a lot of special unicode characters, and most common programming fonts don't include them all.
+To ensure that Gemini renders special characters correctly in Emacs, you need to either use a font with really good unicode support, or set up fallback fonts for Emacs to use when your preferred font does not have a character.

 ### Using System Fonts as Fallbacks